Instance-dependent uniform tail bounds for empirical processes: Abstract

 \section{Abstract}

 We formulate a uniform tail bound for empirical processes indexed by a class of functions, in terms of the individual deviations of the functions rather than the worst-case deviation in the considered class.
 The tail bound is established by introducing an initial ``deflation'' step to the standard generic chaining argument.
-The resulting tail bound has a main complexity component, a variant of Talagrand's $\gamma$ functional for the deflated function class, as well as an instance-dependent deviation term, measured by an appropriately scaled version of a suitable norm.
-Both of these terms are expressed using certain coefficients formulated based on the relevant cumulant generating functions.
-We also provide more explicit approximations for the mentioned coefficients, when the function class lies in a given (exponential type) Orlicz space.
+The resulting tail bound is the sum of the complexity of the ``deflated function class'' in terms of a generalization of Talagrand's $\gamma$ functional, and the deviation of the function instance, both of which are formulated based on the natural seminorm induced by the corresponding Cram\'{e}r functions.
+Leveraging another less demanding natural seminorm, we also show similar bounds, though with implicit dependence on the sample size, in the more general case where finite exponential moments cannot be assumed.
+We also provide approximations of the tail bounds in terms of the more prevalent Orlicz norms or their ``incomplete'' versions under suitable moment conditions.